noahehall/multicloud/distributedSystems.md

 - guarantees that partial failures arent possible
 - either all operations in the transactions succeed or none do
+  - partial failures require guaranteeing that the successes are rolled back

+##### Write Ahead Logs (WAL)

+- a log thats persisted to disk before changing state in the actual data store
+- each log entry records the:
+  - identifier of the transaction making the change
+  - identifier of the object being modified
+  - both the old and new values of the object
+- if a transaction is aborted/system crashes, the WAL contains enough info to redo changes
+  - ensures atomicity and durability within a single data store
+    - the WAL isnt shared across processes

+##### Two Phase commit (2PC)

+- synchronous protocol used to implement atomic transaction commits across multiple processes
+  - often combined with a blocking concurrency control protocol like 2PL to provide isolation
+    - i.e. participants are holding locks while waiting for the coordinator, blocking other transactions acessing the same objects from making progress
+- it requires
+  - cooridnator process: orchestrates the actions of other processes
+    - when the coordinator wants to commit a transaction it sends a `prepare` request to the participants
+    - if all processes are prepared, it then sends a `commit` request ordering them to do so
+    - if any process is unprepared/doesnt reply, it sends a abort request
+  - participants: the other processes
+- assumptions
+  - the coordinator and the participants are always available
+  - the duration of any transaction is short-lived
+- issues with 2PC
+  - requires multiple round trips for a transaction to complete
+  - if the coordinator/any participant fails, transactions are blocked

 #### Consistency